Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 var text = createDiv("Here is some text and <a href='http://i.imgur.com/WXaUlrK.gif'>this is an HTML link</a>!");
 ```

+Each of these methods create a p5.Element, which is a wrapper around an HTML element, giving simplified access to many of it's main properties.
+However, if you want to access the underlying HTML element, you can use the `.elt` property.
+There is a reference for all properties of the element [here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 ## Creating HTML images

 If want to create an image specifically you can use createImg(src).
 An HTML image differs from one drawn in the canvas using `image()`.
 You don't need to use `loadImage()`, and you don't need to draw it every frame; once you create it, the image exists on the page until you remove it.
 Also note that this image is a single element in itself, and if you drag your mouse over it you will notice that it's highlightable.
 This means that you can attach handlers for mouse events directly to this element, but more on that later.
 In the example below we create an image and a canvas, setting the position and size for each.